 Discuss the brain and its remarkable ability to change and grow.
 Use our suggested script below.

-“Now that we know what growth mindset is, let’s talk a bit more about our brain and the amazing things it can do!
+“Now that we know what growth mindset is, let’s speak a bit more about our brain and the amazing things it can do!
 Did you know you can grow your brain when you try new things and don’t give up when something is tough?

 Learning something new is hardest the first time, but your brain behaves like a muscle and gets stronger every time things are repeated.
 Let’s watch a video [see suggestions below] to help us understand this even better.”

 Use the "I Can Grow My Brain" poster (Growth Mindset Printables Kit) for this step.
 It's a great activity for kids to learn more about how their brain works and exercise their creativity.

 - Growth Mindset Poster (hardcopy or PDF) can serve as an inspirational growth mindset manifesto.

 - Mindset Poster (PDF) is a visual representation of growth and fixed mindsets and helps children understand the difference between the two.